zerobounce/zerobounce-dotnet-api-v2/README.md

 status | Valid /Invalid /Catch-All /Unknown /Spamtrap /Abuse /DoNotMail sub_status  |antispam_system /greylisted /mail_server_temporary_error /forcible_disconnect /mail_server_did_not_respond /timeout_exceeded /failed_smtp_connection /mailbox_quota_exceeded /exception_occurred /possible_traps /role_based /global_suppression /mailbox_not_found /no_dns_entries /failed_syntax_check /possible_typo /unroutable_ip_address /leading_period_removed /does_not_accept_mail /role_based_catch_all /disposable /toxic
-account | The portion of the email address before the "@" symbol. did_you_mean | Suggestive Fix for an email typo. domain_age_days | Age of the email domain in days or [null]. free_email | [true/false] If the email comes from a free provider.
+account | The portion of the email address before the "@" symbol. domain | The portion of the email address after the "@" symbol. did_you_mean | Suggestive Fix for an email typo. domain_age_days | Age of the email domain in days or [null]. free_email | [true/false] If the email comes from a free provider.